aleesang/milestone-project-final/README.md

 ## Deployment
 ### GitHub Deployment

-My code was written using AWS Cloud9.
-AWS Cloud9 serves as the local repository which was then deployed to GitHub.
+My code was written using Visual Studio Code, which serves as the local repository that was used to deploy to GitHub.
 Whenever a new commit is done to the master branch, the deployed site will be updated accordingly.

 This repository can also be deployed locally by cloning the repository.
 This can be done by going to the main page of the repository to clone/download directly into the editor of choice by pasting git clone into terminal.